 Albany has a strong link with this attraction’s theme: The city was the final departure point for the first Anzac troops bound for the battlefields of World War I.

-And the centre, which opened only in 2014, cleverly commemorates the Anzac spirit via powerful and emotive stories told through the eyes of various war-related individuals.
+And the Anzac centre cleverly commemorates the Anzac spirit via powerful and emotive stories told through the eyes of various war-related individuals.
 It’s a moving and important tribute to the Anzacs and a must-visit attraction.

 Albany Heritage Park